buenavista62/BCC22_new/README.md

 }
 ```

-After that the JSON-metadata was uploaded to IPFS as well.
+After that, the JSON metadata was uploaded to IPFS as well.
 ___

 | **Datatype**   | **CID**                                          |